-Also in October 2016, the Group completed its £210 million acquisition of Denmark-based Neas Energy A/S, one of Europe's leading providers of energy management and revenue optimisation services for decentralised third-party owned assets.
-Following the acquisition, EM&T now serves customers who own decentralised assets, including wind farms, solar plants and CHP plants with a combined installed capacity of over 10GW.
-It operates predominantly in Denmark, the UK, Germany and Sweden, and has a short-term trading presence across 18 countries.
-The Group believes the acquisition will materially accelerate its route to market strategy, providing asset owners with access to wholesale commodity markets, and will also complement optimisation activity in DE&P.
+In October 2016, the Group completed its £210 million acquisition of Denmark-based Neas Energy A/S (Neas), one of Europe's leading providers of energy management and revenue optimisation services for decentralised third-party owned assets.
+This acquisition has helped the Group to accelerate its route to market strategy, providing asset owners with access to wholesale commodity markets, and complements optimisation activity in DE&P. In August 2018, Neas signed a 10-year deal to provide balancing, power trading and all route-to-market services for a new 235mW "Överturingen" wind farm in central Sweden, including physical power and trading of the power production on the Nordic electricity exchange.